Is Lazy Keto a Good Idea? The Pros and Cons of a Relaxed Keto Diet

 Lazy keto is a loose form of the strict keto diet.
 Instead of tracking all four macronutrients (carbs, fats, proteins, and calories), it only requires that you track carbs.
 On the lazy keto diet, you still want to maintain a carb count of 20 grams or less per day, but you can basically eat whatever else your heart desires outside that single parameter.

-Some keto groups call this approach “dirty keto,” due to its allowance for foods that nearly all healthcare professionals regard as unhealthy: fast food, commercial meats, tons of bacon, low-carb processed snacks like pork rinds, artificial sweeteners, and the keto treats and desserts you see advertised on Instagram and Facebook.
+Some keto groups call this approach “dirty keto,” due to its allowance for foods that are generally regarded as unhealthy: fast food, commercial meats, tons of bacon, low-carb processed snacks like pork rinds, artificial sweeteners, and the keto treats and desserts you see advertised on Instagram and Facebook.

 Another term for this style of keto is called IIFYM (If It Fits Your Macros), which basically calls for the same lackadaisical approach to keto.
 If it fits your macros, you can eat it, no matter how unhealthy it might be.